Redox1223/component101/PositionSensor/README.md

 ## Applications of Position Sensors

+- Robotics
-- Robotics: Position sensors are used in robotic systems to monitor the position and movement of robotic arms and joints.
+--Position sensors are used in robotic systems to monitor the position and movement of robotic arms and joints.

 - Automotive
 --Position sensors are used in vehicles for applications such as throttle position sensing, gear shifting, and suspension system monitoring.